AnshulJ999/SyncLyrics/README.md

 > **Note:** macOS builds are unsigned.
 You'll need to allow the app through Gatekeeper on first run.

+For full support on macOS, it is recommended to install `nowplaying-cli` via Homebrew.
+Simply run this command:

+`brew install nowplaying-cli`

 ### Option 4: Home Assistant Addon

 1. Add https://github.com/AnshulJ999/homeassistant-addons as a repository to your Home Assistant addon store
 2. Install the SyncLyrics addon
 3. Configure environment variables in addon settings
-4. Start the addon and access via Ingress or direct URL
+4. Start the addon and access via direct URL

 [![Home Assistant](https://img.shields.io/badge/Home%20Assistant-Addon-blue)](https://github.com/AnshulJ999/homeassistant-addons)